Why monoclonal antibodies are useful against the Covid-19 patient

 A HIGH RISK OF SERIOUS ILLNESS

-In the case of fighting against SARS-CoV-2, they are used in those people who are at high risk of disease progression, of becoming seriously ill, even being hospitalized, or ultimately dying.
+In the case of fighting SARS-CoV-2, they are used in those people who have a high risk of disease progression, of becoming seriously ill, even being hospitalized, or ultimately dying.
 Specifically, the doctor points out that monoclonal antibodies against COVID-19 have been approved in two circumstances.

 First, for those patients who have associated concomitant diseases and who therefore present a greater risk of complicating the SARS-CoV-2 infection, as for example in transplants, in those who suffer from immune defense disorders, patients with corticosteroids, chemotherapy drugs and other cancer patients, people with respiratory diseases such as COPD or pulmonary fibrosis, kidney failure, diabetes mellitus, or heart disease, among others.